 - Founder of the modern environmental movement

-- Key player in bringing about the 1972 ban on the pesticide DDT
+- Helped lay the groundwork for the 1972 ban on the pesticide DDT

 - Inspired Al Gore’s environmental activism

 Rachel Carson was born on May 27, 1907 in rural Springdale, Pennsylvania.
 In 1929 she graduated from the Pennsylvania College for Women with a BA in biology, and three years later she earned an MA in zoology from Johns Hopkins University.
 Carson subsequently spent a few years teaching zoology at both Hopkins and the University of Maryland, while she was also enrolled in a doctoral program at the Marine Biological Laboratory in Massachusetts.
 She was unable to fulfill her Ph.D. requirements, however, due to the familial obligations of caring for several needy relatives.

 In 1936 Carson received a full-time appointment as a junior aquatic biologist with the U.S. Bureau of Fisheries, which in 1940 was renamed the U.S. Fish & Wildlife Service (FWS).
 She stayed with FWS until 1952, spending her last three years there as editor-in-chief of the Service’s publications.
 Carson also wrote natural history features, focusing mainly on marine zoology, for the Baltimore Sun.